 Thurau wants to change all that.
-Since 2010, Thurau and her organization, Strategies for Youth (SFY), have been working to build bridges between local law enforcement agencies and the kids they serve through training, research, and outreach.
-When it comes to police reform, the focus, she says, tends to be placed on adults.
+For more than a decade, Thurau and her Cambridge, Massachusetts-based organization, Strategies for Youth (SFY), have been working to build bridges between local law enforcement agencies and the kids they serve through workshops, outreach, and training sessions.
+When it comes to the criminal justice system, the focus, she says, tends to be placed on adults.
 “But we’re saying not to forget what is happening to young people and how many kids’ lives are derailed.
 We also want to see the great officers — the ones that are rescuing kids and helping steer them — be in the limelight instead of the shadows.”

 Cities, and the dynamics within them, have interested Thurau since childhood, particularly during family outings to New York City from Long Island, where she grew up.
 “I would feel my heart swell with excitement every time we crossed the Triborough Bridge.
 I was constantly fascinated by its complexity and by discovering it,” she says.